Academics

 These classes present the district adopted INSIDE Language, Literacy and Content curriculum.
 Specific attention is given to accelerating academic language proficiency.
 ELL students are in mainstream classes throughout the remainder of their school day.

-Questions about ELD can be addressed to Thomas Townsend at tmtownsend@seattleschools.org.
+Questions about ELD can be addressed to Mr. Townsend at tmtownsend@seattleschools.org.